 Containerising the DataDog Agent for HTTP health-checks using DigitalOcean App Platform and Terraform

-We have been a big fan of DataDog and the level of telemetry/monitoring it provides us for many years now.
-One such aspect of monitoring that we employ throughout the services we maintain are HTTP health checks, which are intentionally run on a separate cloud provider to our primary which is AWS.
-DataDog has supplied the ability to handle running these checks via their agent for many years, providing us with a sufficient blackbox means of ensuring a service is functioning as expected.
-This past week we explored the viability of containerising this responsibility into a service which could be run on a Serverless platform such as the DigitalOcean App Platform.
+We have been big fans of DataDog and the level of telemetry/monitoring it provides us for many years now.
+One such aspect of monitoring that we employ throughout the services we maintain is HTTP health checks, which are intentionally run on a separate cloud provider to our primary, which is AWS.
+DataDog has provided the ability to handle running these checks via their agent for many years, offering us a sufficient black-box means of ensuring a service is functioning as expected.
+This past week, we explored the viability of containerising this responsibility into a service that could be run on a serverless platform such as the DigitalOcean App Platform.

-In the past we have been running the DataDog Agent which powers the HTTP check integration on a separate cloud provider’s virtual private server (VPS).
-This was provisioned using Puppet, and we were responsible for handling all server concerns (patching, upgrades etc.).
+In the past, we have been running the DataDog Agent, which powers the HTTP check integration, on a separate cloud provider’s virtual private server (VPS).
+This was provisioned using Puppet, and we were responsible for handling all server concerns (patching, upgrades, etc.).
 This worked well at the time as the instance was also responsible for several other infrastructural tasks.
-However, these responsibilities have slowly been delegated to other means and as such the idea of hosting a full VPS for just handing HTTP checks was not ideal.
+However, these responsibilities have slowly been delegated to other means, and as such, the idea of hosting a full VPS just for handling HTTP checks was not ideal.

-Over the past year or so we have explored using DataDog Synthetic Monitoring, which provides a means of not only evaluating HTTP checks, but also includes in-depth performance analysis and browser recording capabilities.
-These additional features (combined with the Terraform support) are extremely powerful, with us having good success porting several key endpoint request checks over to this product.
-Unfortunately this additional functionality comes with an increased price-tag, and we do not see an increase in monitoring confidence with moving all our current checks over to this product.
-As such, we decided that it would be ideal if we could keep the same HTTP health checks in-place, but be able to manage this service at a higher-level of compute (Serverless 😎).
+Over the past year or so, we have explored using DataDog Synthetic Monitoring, which provides a means of not only evaluating HTTP checks but also includes in-depth performance analysis and browser recording capabilities.
+These additional features, combined with Terraform support, are extremely powerful, and we have had good success porting several key endpoint request checks over to this product.
+Unfortunately, this additional functionality comes with an increased price tag, and we do not see an increase in monitoring confidence by moving all our current checks over to this product.
+As such, we decided that it would be ideal to keep the same HTTP health checks in place but manage this service at a higher level of compute (Serverless 😎).

 Containerising the DataDog Agent